the-doctor1994/team-heart-of-gold/docs/profile.md

 ###Gary White
 #####About
->Had experience working on large-scale projects and documentation from 320, fair amount of Web Development experience in Javascript, HTML, CSS, XAML, XML, PHP, and SQL.
+>Had experience working on large-scale projects and documentation from 320, fair amount of Web Development experience in JavaScript, HTML, CSS, XAML, XML, PHP, and SQL.
 Mostly interested in UI design for this project.

 #####Comp.
 Science Courses